-This is one of Japans best showcases of feudal era Samurai fortresses, you can almost imagine the Samurai at its gates.
+This is one of Japans best showcases of feudal era Samurai fortresses and there is nowhere better to be transported back in time to Feudal Japan.
+Take your time,explore slowly and just soak in the atmosphere and the ambiance, you really can almost imagine the Samurai at its gates and courtyards.

 Tokyo is a glass, chrome and neon mega city, filled to the brim with world renowned malls and restaurants and award winning architecture and futuristic skyscrapers, but scratch beneath the surface and you can still get glimpses of the past as ancient temples and shrines nestle amongst the modern landscape.